Introduction

 @mcp-ui/client

-to render these resources in your React app
+to render these resources in your frontend application.

 Example Flow